seanmd8/Maneuver/README.md

 - Areas now generate terrain.
 - Added new Terrain: Coffin
 - Added new Terrain: Sewer Grate
+- You can now click a button to see what a card will do.

 6/3/24
 - Added 11 new cards